You're using an outdated browser. This website will not display correctly and some features will not work.

 “appeal body” means the person prescribed by the Minister or, if no person is prescribed by the Minister, the Tribunal; (“organisme d’appel”)

-“assessor” means a person appointed as an assessor under section 17.1 of this Act; (“évaluateur”)
+“assessor” means a person appointed as an assessor under section 17.1; (“évaluateur”)

 “Corporation” means the corporation continued under subsection 2 (1); (“Société”)